matskira/matskira/README.md

 ### There is a difference between knowing the path and walking the path.
 My name is Matheus Poda, and I'm from Brazil.
-I've been working as Back-End Developer since 2020 (also have a past as CS:GO professional player).
+I've been working as Back-End Developer since 2020.
 Actually I work as a Back-End (Java) and Front-End (Angular 2+) at Foursys.

 Things I'm learning:
 - [x] NodeJS Advanced